Joewus12345/openai-support-agent-demo/README.md

   If the variable points to `activate`/`Activate.ps1` or a missing path, the runner logs a clear warning and will fall back to other candidates.

-  - You can cap long-running crawls with `SCRAPE_TIMEOUT_MS` (default 30 minutes).
+  - You can cap long-running crawls with `SCRAPE_TIMEOUT_MS` (default **2 hours**).
     When exceeded, the child process is killed, the job is marked `failed`, and the timeout is logged.
+The timer resets whenever output is produced, and periodic activity probes keep long-but-active runs alive.
   - The runner forces unbuffered Python output (`-u` + `PYTHONUNBUFFERED=1`) so job logs stream live into the UI while the scraper runs.
+  - Set `SCRAPE_SKIP_DEP_CHECK=true` to bypass the preflight `import crawl4ai`
+    probe if you trust the interpreter; otherwise the runner will log probe output (including `pip show crawl4ai`) and fail early when the dependency is missing.

   Every crawler example (both `crawl4AI-agent` and `crawl4AI-agent-v2`) now writes Markdown into `public/knowledge_base`, so once you activate a venv and